-In my professional writing, I worked as a theater critic for the Austin American-Statesman, reviewing plays and writing feature articles for nearly five years.
-I've also written feature articles for Arts & Culture Texas, and I was a contributor to the award-winning analytic blog Reading the Pictures (formerly Bag New Notes).
+In my professional writing, I worked as a theater critic for the Austin American-Statesman, reviewing plays and writing feature articles.
+I also wrote feature articles for Arts & Culture Texas, and I was a contributor to the award-winning analytic blog Reading the Pictures (formerly Bag New Notes).

-My research, teaching, and academic writing tend to concern rhetoric, performance studies, and digital media.
-I’m particularly interested in the interplay of performativity, new media, and humor.
-Most recently, I've turned to collaborative writing projects, and I'm increasingly looking toward pedagogy and the scholarship of teaching and learning.
+My research, teaching, and academic writing generally concern rhetoric, performance studies, and digital media.
+My scholarly interest focuses on the interplay of performativity, new media, and humor.

 “May the #Kairos Be with You: Accessibility, Authdi, Veils, and Star Wars.”
 Computers and Composition Online 27 (Fall 2015 – Fall 2016).
 Co-authored with Paul Muhlhauser and Daniel Schafer.